oddbird/greenmud/greenmud.md

 -->

 ## Chapter 8
-# Twice Three, Plus One.
+# Twice Three, Plus One

 ------